 We began our examination of SEO best practices in the previous ebook, where we covered optimizing your product images.
-Now that you’ve taken care of your images, it’s time to turn to other elements of on-page SEO.
+Now that you’ve taken care of your images, it’s time to turn to other elements of SEO for ecommerce.
 At this point, you’ll need more than the descriptive words you used for your product photographs.
 It’s time to dig deeper into keyword research… because your relationship with keywords has only just begun.

 But before we go there, let’s return to the basics: